 But if, while we seek to be justified by Christ,

-Paul’s antagonists contended that justification by faith eradicates the moral law.
+Paul’s antagonists contended that justification by faith eradicated the moral law.
 If people are not under the law, they can sin freely.
-If grace does away with law, then people can live as they please.
-They argued that eliminating the law would mean that a person could do as he or she pleases.
-Peter and his crowd argued by implication that a person has to work for justification and that their justification was incomplete.
+If grace does away with the law, then people can live as they please.
+They argued that eliminating the law would mean people could do as they please.
+By aligning with Judaizers, Peter and his crowd implied that a person must work for justification and that their justification was incomplete.
 People could draw the conclusion that the cross of Christ is not enough for salvation.
 How can people already justified seek justification again?

-It was an admission on the part of Jewish Christians that justification by works proves that they are still “sinners” before God in a legal sense.
-Their failure to keep the law forces them to admit their sinful condition.
+It was also an implied admission that justification by works proves that they are still “sinners” before God in a legal sense.
+Their failure to keep the law forces them to admit their present sinful condition.
 They did not find righteousness before God in upholding the law.
 The law fails as a justifying agency.

 is Christ therefore a minister of sin?

 If God declares a person right in His eyes by faith, does this make Christians lawless?
-Legalists argued in this way, “If Christ does away with the law for salvation and sanctification, then that would make Christ lawless.”
-Christ would endorse sin.
-This conclusion is false because Christ dealt with the sin issue on the cross.
+Legalists argued this way, “If Christ does away with the law for salvation and sanctification, then that would make Christ lawless.”
+Christ would endorse sin, a horrible thought.
+This conclusion, however, is false because Christ dealt with the sin issue on the cross.
 To believe that God justifies and sanctifies a person by faith does not imply lawlessness.

-Liberty is not liberty from God’s righteous standards.
+Liberty in Christ is not liberty from God’s righteous standards.
 Neither is it lawlessness to fellowship with Gentiles.
-Going back to the law as a system of salvation and sanctification abandons the grace principle.
+Returning to the law as a system of salvation and sanctification abandons the grace principle.
 We imply what Christ did on the cross was not sufficient.

-If Peter is right in going back to the Mosaic Law, then he was wrong in eating with the Gentiles.
-If he is right in eating with the Gentiles, then he was wrong in going back to the Mosaic Law.
+If Peter was right in returning to the Mosaic Law, then he was wrong in eating with the Gentiles.
+If he was right in eating with the Gentiles, he was wrong in returning to the Mosaic Law.
 If he is right in one place, he is wrong in the other.
-He cannot hold the two at the same time.
+He cannot hold the two contradictory beliefs at the same time.
 They are mutually exclusive.
-If he starts by grace, then goes back to the law, he then abandons grace.
-He would say in effect that what Christ did on the cross was not enough.
+If he starts by grace, then goes back to the law, he abandons grace.
+He would say, in effect, that what Christ did on the cross was not enough.
 Peter’s return to legalism was an attack on grace.

-The conclusion that Christ is the minister of sin is the right inference if Peter’s reversion to legalism is right.
+The conclusion that Christ is “the minister of sin” is the correct inference if Peter’s reversion to legalism is right.
 The thought that Christ is the minister of sin is a revolting thought to Paul.
 “Certainly not!” is a very strong negation.
 The law cannot add anything to the death of Christ for our sins.
 If we carefully investigate justification in Christ and find ourselves to be sinners still, that doesn’t make Christ the minister of sin.
 This is an abhorrent thought.
 Paul adamantly denied the accusation that Christ promotes sin by offering the principle of grace.